Beyond Euclid: An Illustrated Guide to Modern Machine Learning with Geometric, Topological, and Algebraic Structures: Survey: Non-Euclidean Machine Learning

-Each configuration is then distinguished by its regression model\textemdash see third column in Figure~\ref{fig:regression}. \textit{Linear} methods assume a relationship between the input variable $x \in X$ and output variable $y \in Y$ that can be represented by a linear function as \( y = \mathbf{A}x + \mathbf{b} \), where \( \mathbf{A} \) is a matrix of coefficients, and \( \mathbf{b} \) is a vector of constants\textemdash hence constraining the $y$'s to belong to a linear space characterized by the parameters $A, b$.
+Each configuration is then distinguished by its regression model\textemdash see third column in Figure~\ref{fig:geo-regression}. \textit{Linear} methods assume a relationship between the input variable $x \in X$ and output variable $y \in Y$ that can be represented by a linear function as \( y = \mathbf{A}x + \mathbf{b} \), where \( \mathbf{A} \) is a matrix of coefficients, and \( \mathbf{b} \) is a vector of constants\textemdash hence constraining the $y$s to belong to a linear space characterized by the parameters $A, b$.
 We note that linear regressions are not appropriate on manifolds since the addition operation, a linear operation, is not well-deﬁned on a manifold, a non-linear space.
-Consequently, linear methods become \textit{geodesic} methods on manifolds on rows 2 and 3 of Figure~\ref{fig:regression}, where the relationship between $x$ and $y$ can be represented by a geodesic characterized by a set of parameters analogous to $A, b$ above.
+Consequently, linear methods become \textit{geodesic} methods on manifolds on rows 2 and 3 of Figure~\ref{fig:geo-regression}, where the relationship between $x$ and $y$ can be represented by a geodesic characterized by a set of parameters analogous to $A, b$ above.
 Next, \textit{non-linear parametric} and \textit{non-geodesic parametric} methods involve relationships described by a fixed set of parameters but in a more complex form, such as polynomials or other non-linear equations $y = f_\theta(x)$ where $\theta$ represents the parameters. \textit{Non-parametric} approaches, on the other hand, do not assume a parametric form for the relationship between $x$ and $y$, providing flexibility to model relationships that are directly derived from data.
 The term nonparametric does not necessarily mean that such models completely lack parameters but that the number and nature of the parameters are flexible and not fixed in advance, contrarily to parametric approaches.

-Further, these methods are categorized as \textit{Bayesian} or \textit{non-Bayesian}\textemdash represented by a fuzzy line or a line in Figure~\ref{fig:regression}. \textit{Bayesian} methods integrate prior probabilistic distributions with observed data, facilitating the updating of knowledge about the parameters in light of new evidence.
-This approach contrasts with \textit{non-Bayesian} methods, which rely exclusively on observed data, typically employing so-called frequentist statistical principles without incorporating prior distributions on parameters.
+Further, these methods are distinguished as \textit{Bayesian} or \textit{frequentist}\textemdash as denoted by the italicized models in Figure~\ref{fig:geo-regression}. \textit{Bayesian} methods integrate prior probabilistic distributions with observed data, facilitating the updating of knowledge about the parameters in light of new evidence.
+This approach contrasts with the remaining methods, which rely exclusively on observed data, typically employing so-called frequentist statistical principles without incorporating prior distributions on parameters.